prasoonmohan/website-of-cycle/README.md

 ## Website Of Cycle

-- Cycle Website Made with simple Html, Css and Javascript 🛠
+- Cycle Website Made with simple Html and Css 🛠
 - Single page website
 - Used icons from - [ICONSCOUT]("https://iconscout.com/")